Mozart Violin Sonata in D major K306: Transcribed for Cello

-Marked “Allegro con Spirito” this movement really lives up to its high-spirited name: the cellist (violinist) has only one bar of rest in the entire movement and the dramatic development section is – for Mozart – extraordinarily athletic.
+This movement really lives up to its high-spirited name: the cellist (violinist) has only one bar of rest in the entire movement and the dramatic development section is – for Mozart – extraordinarily athletic.
 Leaping maniacally all over the fingerboard, the music goes flying off the staves no matter how frenetically we change clefs to try and keep up with it!
 The lack of rests poses a problem for page turns: do we squash the music onto two pages, or do we spread three pages out on our music stand and hope they don’t fall off?

 The “Easier Version” is the same as the “Concert Version” except that the high register passages have been transposed down an octave to keep it almost always in the Neck Region.
 Some chords have been revoiced for the same reason.

-This movement is an outpouring of Mozartian lyrical melody such as we cellists often get to accompany, but seldom get to play.
+This movement is an outpouring of Mozartian lyrical melody such as we cellists often get to accompany but seldom get to play.

 This sparkling Rondo-type movement is of a depth and variety that we haven’t seen in Mozart’s previous violin sonatas.
-Bars 253-256 are transposed down an octave even in the “Concert Version”.
+Bars 253-256 are transposed down an additional octave even in the “Concert Version”.